 All courses/grades are yearlong ‘courses’ and follow an academic year which begins in August and ends in June.
 Our calendar provides details on Semester start dates and scheduled holidays for the respective school year.

 CIS is an international school that offers programmes for students from 2 to approximately 18 years of age.
 "Courses" at CIS are commonly referred to as grades.
 Nursery is offered as half day (3 hour) or full day programme.
 All other grades are offered on a full time basis and students attend school 5 days per week (Monday to Friday).

-Details including the minimum entry requirements for each grade level, a brief course (grade) write up, and the details of the relevant awarding and/or governing body/bodies can be found in the course write ups below.
+Details including the minimum entry requirements for each grade level, a brief course (grade) write up, and the details of the relevant awarding and/or governing body/bodies can be found in the student contract.

 In the kindergarten years, teachers are supported by two full-time instructional assistants in nursery and one full-time instructional assistant in pre-kindergarten, junior and senior kindergarten, allowing teachers to focus on each child’s emotional and social well-being.